brian14708/wh-briefings/statements-releases/2021-09/2021-09-17-statement-by-president-joseph-r-biden-jr-on-the-executive-order-regarding-the-crisis-in-ethiopia.md

 modified_time: 2021-09-17 08:06:51-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/17/statement-by-president-joseph-r-biden-jr-on-the-executive-order-regarding-the-crisis-in-ethiopia/
 published_time: 2021-09-17 07:18:51-04:00
-title: Statement by President Joseph R. Biden, Jr. on the Executive Order Regarding the Crisis in Ethiopia
+title: "Statement by President Joseph R. Biden, Jr. on the Executive Order Regarding\
+  \ the Crisis in\_Ethiopia"
 ---

 The ongoing conflict in northern Ethiopia is a tragedy causing immense